TAX & AI: THE FUTURE ARRIVED YESTERDAY

 Will the seminar be recorded?

 Yes.
 The recording will be uploaded after the live session, allowing you to watch it anytime.
-Slides with detailed notes will also be provided.
+Slides will also be provided.
 Please note that registration is still required to access the recording.

 Does this seminar provide CPD?